Donate To German Shepherd Rescue

 If you donate using Virgin Money Giving GSDR get gift aid if you are a taxpayer

-Or you can donate monthly by standing order or direct debit
+Or you can donate monthly by standing order or direct debit.
+Please email us for a form

 Or you can donate using PayPal